 Michelle creates all of her work by hand in her Seattle studio.
 Her process begins with sketching from nature and historical ceramic forms.
 Drawing upon her experience as a curator and art historian she makes work that combines a minimalist aesthetic with the richness and complexity of organic forms.

-Working primarily on the wheel Michelle creates vessels, often working in groups or series, that capture the essence of a particular idea or visual style.
-Once thrown, the pieces are trimmed and allowed to dry before they are carved and meticulously finished.
+Michelle creates vessels, often working in groups or series, that capture the essence of a particular idea or visual style.
+She employs multiple methods: wheel-throwing, hand-building, slipcasting and carving.
 All her work is sanded repeatedly throughout the firing process, yielding a smooth, sensual surface that invites touch and welcomes frequent use.

 Michelle’s work is made from an exceptional porcelain with a high New Zealand kaolin content.
 While notoriously difficult to work with, the fired clay is among the smoothest, whitest, and most translucent available anywhere.